 The first stage in the mortgage approval process is the qualifying for a mortgage loan.

-- The mortgage qualification process starts prior to the mortgage loan borrower shopping for a new home.
+- The mortgage qualification process starts prior to borrower shopping for a new home

-- The mortgage lender will take the borrower’s mortgage application, collect income and asset information, and run a credit check.
+- The lender will take the borrower’s mortgage application, collect income and asset information, and run a credit check

-- The mortgage lender will also run an Automated Underwriting System check for an automated approval by Fannie Mae.
+- The lender will also run an Automated Underwriting System check for an automated approval by Fannie Mae

 Documents Needed To Proceed With Mortgage Process